-To get a new fruit tree off to the right start, virtually nothing is as important as pruning at planting time.
+To get a new fruit tree off to the right start, after choosing the right spot and ensuring your soil is suitable for the trees you’re planting, virtually nothing is as important as pruning at planting time.
 If left unpruned, fruit trees may struggle in growth, and, if you encounter an unfortunate drought, they may not grow at all.
 More importantly, unpruned trees take longer to bear fruit!
 All bare-root Stark Bro’s trees are pruned in the nursery row for proper shaping, and our trees are also pruned right before packing and shipping.

 First, a tree needs pruning to help it survive after planting.
 In digging, a bare-root trees’ roots have been disturbed.
 The trees have lost many of their tiny feeder roots, which are needed to absorb moisture and nutrients, but the top is still its full size!
 This imbalance can cause tree growth to be weak and slow.

 In addition, cutting the tree back stimulates stronger, more vigorous, growth from the remaining buds.
 After a single growing season, a pruned tree will be bigger than a matching unpruned tree.

 The natural shape of a fruit tree is not always the best for maximum fruit production.
 It’s best to start the shaping process as early as possible, particularly to balance the top portion with the root system.

 These are just a few reasons all eligible Stark Bro’s trees are professionally pruned before they arrive at your door: we want to get you off to the best start possible. :)

 Please note: When your Stark Bro’s bare-root trees arrive pre-pruned by our professionals, do not prune them again when you plant.
 Plan to prune your fruit trees during every dormant season.
 In Zone 6 and further north, you should wait until late winter.
 A good reference, such as our Pruning Made Easy book, is handy for addressing questions and guiding you through the pruning process.